 Improved standardised notes would make life easier and there is no reference in the discussion to the proposed national dataset.
 The basic information such as age and parity generally is not too difficult to ascertain, educational attainment may well be harder!

 Researchers do not have access to NHS standardised datasets.
-It was well known to the research team that midwifery datasets across the country would contain varying information and indeed found that only age was reliably present in all systems.
-No midwife was required to ask about or know about educational qualifications, this was ascertained by the local research only after potentially eligible women, based on age, parity and EDD, had agreed to be contacted.
+The research team was aware that midwifery datasets across the country would contain varying information and indeed found that only age was reliably present in all systems.
+No midwife was required to ask about or know about educational qualifications - this was ascertained by the local researcher only after potentially eligible women, based on age, parity and EDD, had agreed to be contacted.

 The authors state that "in a climate when clinical workloads are high, with a workforce that is depleted the added burden of identifying potential participants for research studies is for many not feasible".
 This is not compliant with the DoH policies of all patients in the NHS having the opportunity to take part in research.
 This needs discussing.

+We are particularly grateful to the reviewer for highlighting this important point.
 We have added a note about this in the discussion.
 We agree that all potentially eligible women should have a right to take part in research, but are struggling to work out how this can be achieved when they need to be identified in early pregnancy.
 When participant identification was slow within the present study posters inviting participation were placed in hospital maternity departments/waiting rooms, local GP surgeries and local Children’s Centres.
 Leaflets were also positioned near the posters where possible.
-This strategy result in only one potential participant identifying herself which would suggest that encouragement needs to come from relevant professionals..
+This strategy resulted in only one potential participant identifying herself which would suggest that encouragement needs to come from relevant professionals.

 There are 8 author citations which mean they constitute more than 25% of the references (8/31)

-We are unsure about how to respond to this; it is necessary to explain the study and previous research on FNP – conducted by some research team members.
-If there were other papers by different authors they would have been used.
+Three author citations have been removed, but so have some of the more dated references, with some new ones added.
+There are now only 5 author citations, out of 29 references (17%).